semaphoreci/docs/reuse-docker-images_5bceb317042863158cc7bdb5.md

 ### SEMAPHORE\_PIPELINE\_ARTEFACT_ID

-This section will explain the use of the `SEMAPHORE_PIPELINE_ARTEFACT_ID` environment variable and its derivatives in caching and reusing Docker images in Semaphore 2.0 projects that include promotions.
+The `SEMAPHORE_PIPELINE_ARTEFACT_ID` environment variable always exists.
+Its value is the same as the value of the `SEMAPHORE_PIPELINE_X_ARTEFACT_ID` environment variables, where `X` is the biggest number among all `SEMAPHORE_PIPELINE_X_ARTEFACT_ID` environment variables.

+So, in the pipeline that is initiated by `.semaphore/semaphore.yml`, you will have both `SEMAPHORE_PIPELINE_ARTEFACT_ID` and `SEMAPHORE_PIPELINE_0_ARTEFACT_ID` and their values will be the same.

 ### SEMAPHORE\_PIPELINE\_0\_ARTEFACT\_ID

-The `SEMAPHORE_PIPELINE_0_ARTEFACT_ID` environment variable will only appear if there is a promotion in the pipeline.
-This means that it will only appear in the promoted pipeline.
+The `SEMAPHORE_PIPELINE_0_ARTEFACT_ID` environment variable always exists and always points to the `SEMAPHORE_PIPELINE_ARTEFACT_ID` value of the pipeline created by `.semaphore/semaphore.yml`.

 ### SEMAPHORE\_PIPELINE\_1\_ARTEFACT\_ID

-The `SEMAPHORE_PIPELINE_1_ARTEFACT_ID` environment variable will only appear if there are two promotions in a pipeline.
-This means that it will only appear in the second promoted pipeline.
+The `SEMAPHORE_PIPELINE_1_ARTEFACT_ID` environment variable will only appear if there is at least one promotions in a pipeline.
+This means that it will only appear in the first promoted pipeline.

 The numbering will continue for as long as there exist more promotions in a pipeline.
-This means that you might have `SEMAPHORE_PIPELINE_2_ARTEFACT_ID`, `SEMAPHORE_PIPELINE_3_ARTEFACT_ID`, etc.
+This means that you might have `SEMAPHORE_PIPELINE_2_ARTEFACT_ID`, `SEMAPHORE_PIPELINE_3_ARTEFACT_ID`, etc., provided that you have more promotions.

+## The Rules of Artefacts

+In this section you will learn more about Artefacts in Semaphore 2.0 and the rules that govern them and their values.

+* The value of `SEMAPHORE_PIPELINE_0_ARTEFACT_ID` always references the `SEMAPHORE_PIPELINE_ARTEFACT_ID` of the pipeline specified in `.semaphore/semaphore.yml`
+* The value of `SEMAPHORE_PIPELINE_1_ARTEFACT_ID` will always reference the `SEMAPHORE_PIPELINE_ARTEFACT_ID` of the pipeline of the first promotion of the current branch.
+* The value of `SEMAPHORE_PIPELINE_1_ARTEFACT_ID` will always reference the `SEMAPHORE_PIPELINE_ARTEFACT_ID` of the pipeline on the second promotion of the current branch.
+This rule keeps going.
+* Each promotion adds a new `SEMAPHORE_PIPELINE_X_ARTEFACT_ID`, where the value of `X` is increased by 1 from the bigger value of the previous pipeline.
+* If the values of `SEMAPHORE_PIPELINE_ARTEFACT_ID` and `SEMAPHORE_PIPELINE_ARTEFACT_ID`
+    are the same, then you are not on a **rebuild**.
+* Promotions work **linearly**.
+Therefore pipelines can use the Artefact IDs of previously defined pipelines as long as there is a shared path among them.
+* This means that if there is a split somewhere, only the Artefact IDs of common paths can be used as you cannot reference the pipelines from the other branch.
+* The `SEMAPHORE_PIPELINE_ARTEFACT_ID` environment variable offers a convenient and standard way of using the Artefact ID of the current pipeline without the need for knowing the environment variable that holds the Artefact ID with the biggest number.
+* If you promote a pipeline more than once, the Artefact ID of that pipeline, as well as the Artefact IDs of the pipelines that depend on that pipeline will change.
+However, the values of all previous Artefact IDs will remain the same.

 ## Two Examples

-Please note that although both examples are using caching, they can be easily modified in order to store the generated Docker images to Docker Hub or to a similar service.
+Please note that both examples are using caching for reasons of simplicity.
+They can be easily modified in order to store the generated Docker images to Docker Hub or to a similar service.

 ### Using SEMAPHORE\_WORKFLOW\_ID